 On an unhurried summer day, at last, we stopped at a favorite playground.
 For my son who has cortical visual impairment (CVI), favorite playground means ample tree shade (photosensitive, though he won’t always admit it).
 It also means a good selection of slides, such as “curly slide.”
 Slides have been his preferred playground play for some time.
 Slides are downhill, his favorite.
-Slides are fairly easy, once you figure out how to navigate to the top, which is not always accessible or obvious to a child with CVI.
+Slides are fairly easy, once you figure out how to navigate to the top, not always accessible or obvious to a child with CVI.
 Ladder can look like lots of different things.
+Lastly, slides are fast.

-The play structure has a unique, far from intuitive, vertical wooden climbing structure.
-One time, with a constant stream of encouragement and support and verbal direction, Jasper managed to climb around on it, without making his way to the top of the play structure.
+The play structure has a unique, not exactly intuitive, vertical wooden climbing structure.
+One time, with a constant stream of encouragement and support and verbal direction, Jasper managed to climb around on it, though without making his way to the top.
 Climbing is hard, climbing anything is hard.
 Scrambling over rocks and boulders is hard.
-Activities that a typical boy could do in the blink of an eye, without giving it a thought.
+Activities that a typical boy could do in the blink of an eye, without giving it a thought, are hard.
 Low rocks often require the stability of being on all fours, in addition to slow, careful motor planning.

-Jasper has always loved downhill (movement).
+Jasper has always loved going downhill (movement).
 As a toddler, we would go to parks and seek out small grassy hills for him to run down, mommy waiting with outstretched arms at the bottom.
 Now as a little boy, he loves riding his bike downhill.
 He loves running downhill.
 Slides have been a constant for him, no matter how low or high.
 The best slides are at the pool.
-The “merry go round,” or anything that spins, is a favorite.
+Merry go rounds, or anything that spins, is a favorite.

 * * *